MileHacker Logo

 Rice (pilav) and some meat/vegetable dishes are naturally gluten-free.

-Bread is a staple and presented with almost every meal.
+Bread is usually a staple and presented with almost with all your meals.

 Clearly communicate "Glutensiz" (gluten-free) or "buğday yok" (no wheat).